hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 manifest.
 You can easily change the Content-Type by reissuing the PUT request.

-2.xx <a id="transfer_encoding_request"></a>Chunked Transfer Encoding
+## 2.12 <a id="transfer_encoding_request"></a>Chunked Transfer Encoding TBS

 Users can upload data without needing to know in advance the amount of data to be uploaded.
-Users can do this by specifying an HTTP header of `Transfer-Encoding:
-              chunked` and not using a `Content-Length` header.
+Users can do this by specifying an HTTP header of `Transfer-Encoding: chunked` and not using a `Content-Length` header.

 A good use of this feature would be doing a DB dump, piping the output through gzip, then piping the data directly into HP Cloud Object Storage without having to buffer the data to disk to compute the file size.

-If you attempt to upload more that 5GB with this method, the server closes the TCP/IP connection after 5GB and purge the customer data from the system.
+If you attempt to upload more that 5GB with this method, the server closes the TCP/IP connection after 5GB and purges the data from the system.
 You must take responsibility for ensuring the data they transfer is less than 5GB or for splitting it into 5GB chunks, each in its own storage object.

-If you have files that are larger than 5GB and still want to use Object Storage, you can segment them prior to upload, upload them to the same container, and then use a manifest file to allow downloading of a concatenated object containing all the segmented objects, concatenated as a single object.
+If you have files that are larger than 5GB you can segment them prior to upload, upload them to the same container, and then use a manifest file to allow downloading of a concatenated object containing all the segmented objects, concatenated as a single object.

-      PUT /<api version>/<account>/<container>/<object> HTTP/1.1
+      PUT /v1/1234567891234/{container}/{object} HTTP/1.1
       Host: region-a.geo-1.objects.hpcloudsvc.com
       X-Auth-Token: eaaafd18-0fed-4b3a-81b4-663c99ec1cbb
       Transfer-Encoding: chunked
-      X-Object-Meta-PIN: 1234

       19
       A bunch of data broken up